 The first thing that came to me as I started to read it was, great for Idris!
 Long-time readers of this blog will know that we're fans of the actor and his work, and believe he deserves more than the supporting roles in big-budget movies that make up much of his Hollywood resume.
 When he does star in a movie, it's usually something independently-backed that he's involved in behind the camera as well, often as a producer.

 Hollywood has yet to really recognize his movie star potential.

 But, unlike Fleming, I'm not baffled that he's not a Hollywood movie star.
 I also don't think the reasons are that inexplicable.
 For me, it's quite simple.
 I'm not one to draw the race-card often, but I'd argue that the fact that he's black has a little something to do with it.

-If Elba was a white actor, he'd likely be up for almost every Hollywood movie leading man role.
-At least, he'd be on studio exec/producer/director short list of actors for those parts.
+If Elba were a white actor, he'd likely be up for almost every Hollywood movie leading man role.
+At least, he'd be on studio exec/producer/director short lists of actors for those parts.

 He's only 40 years old, has the looks, the physical stature, the charisma, exudes confidence, and is a presence on screen.
 Plus, he can actually act too.

-Give me a white actor with all those credentials and I can almost guarantee that he'd be turning away plump starring roles because of the volume he'd be receiving.
+Give me a white actor with all those credentials and I can almost guarantee that he'd be frequently having to reject plump starring roles if only because of the volume of offers he'd be receiving.

 I'm not sure if he's crossed over into the American mainstream yet like a Will Smith or Denzel Washington, or if he ever will; but he and his former agents have made some wise choices in getting him cast in major Hollywood projects that will be seen widely, which should only help further raise his mainstream profile.